 The three most important things to remember about legal translations are:

 - Each country or region requires a different list of legal texts and suggests different forms of that content.
 It is a business’ obligation to meet those requirements.
 Most of them are meant to protect customers, not companies.

-- Countries have completely different legal systems stemming from different legal traditions.
-That is why legislation not only has different names for the same notions: sometimes the notions are completely different or missing.
-Usually the legislation is structured differently.
-That is why translating legal texts often is more of a localisation than translation effort.
+- Countries have distinct legal systems stemming from individual legal traditions.
+That is why legislation not only has diverse names for the same notions: sometimes the notions are completely different or missing.
+Usually, legislation is structured differently.
+That is why translating legal texts is often more of a localisation than a translation.

-- In many business cases (e.g. e-commerce), translating legal documents is not about people in the new market wanting to know your regulations from your original market.
+- In many business cases (e.g. e-commerce), translating legal documents is not about people in the new market wanting to know the regulations from your original market.
 What they want to know is which regulations apply in their market (i.e. your new market).
 Because the law is different in each country, companies need to adjust their intended rules to the legislation of each market separately.
-Remember that some of your preferred solutions may be impossible and simply illegal in a new market.
+Remember that some of your preferred solutions may be impossible to introduce or simply illegal in a new market.

-When we write “legal texts” we do not only mean GDPR or returns policies.
-For an online shop, for example, you should also look into delivery regulations, payment regulations etc. as legal content.
+When we write “legal texts,” we do not only mean GDPR or returns policies.
+For an online shop, for example, you should also consider delivery regulations, payment regulations, etc. as legal content.

-Because of all the aforementioned issues, it is advisable to not only provide translators with the legal text, but to supplement it with an interpretation document covering at least the most important and/or most ambiguous points.
+Because of all the aforementioned issues, it is advisable to not only provide translators with a legal text, but also supplement it with an interpretation document covering at least the most important and/or most ambiguous points.